abhisekjha/abhisekjha/README.md

 ### 👋 Hello World, I'm Abhisek

-I am a Computer Science enthusiast with a background in backend development, security, and research, currently enriching the in field of `5G Network` security at the University of Texas Arlington `Information Coding and Security Lab`.
+I am a Computer Science enthusiast with a background in backend development, security, and research, currently enriching the in field of `5G Network` security at the University of Texas Arlington ` Data Security and Privacy Lab`.
 My skills are not confined to just programming; they extend to critical domains like `Natural Language Processing`, `Conversational AI`, and `Quantum Computing`.
 I am also assigned a new task `Multimodal Personality` under [`ACL² Lab`](https://acl-group.github.io/).
 I have collaborated on pivotal projects that have allowed me to use my skills in backend development, agile methodologies, and DevOps.

 ### [`Portfolio`](https://www.abhisekjha.com.np/) [`Resume`](https://drive.google.com/file/d/1L7UM-z5xRRSd6ie7xSVDUukModBxB13Q/view)